How to keep kids active in Essex this summer

 Essex Outdoors Holiday Activity Days

 Want to make this half-term memorable?
-Take advantage of Essex Outdoors’ half price activity days.
+Book the kids onto an Essex Outdoors school holiday activity day.

 In small groups of around 10, children (aged 8-16) will enjoy four exciting activities each day with enthusiastic and highly qualified instructors.